catres-diversions/diversion-dashboard/README.md

 For each airline:

 * Total number of diverted flights
-* % of diverted flights routed to **hub airports**
+* % of diverted flights routed to airlines' **hub airports**
 * Top **diverted-to airports**

 **Interpretation:**

 * Highlights differences in:

-  * network structure
   * operational strategies
   * reliance on hub recovery

-⭐ indicates an airline hub airport.
+⭐ indicates an airline's hub airport.

 ---